kubo-azu/Click-qPCR/README.md

 -   `gene`: The name of the gene being measured (e.g., Gapdh, Actb).
 -   `Cq`: The Quantification Cycle value (numeric). **Note:** This column must be named `Cq`.

 Each row must represent the Cq value of one gene in one sample.
 If you have technical replicates, please calculate and use their mean value.
-A template file ([Click-qPCR_template.csv(Click-qPCR_template.csv)]) can be downloaded from the application sidebar.
+A template file ([Click-qPCR_template.csv](Click-qPCR_template.csv)) can be downloaded from the application sidebar.

 ## How to Use